chodek/programowanie_I_zadania/java-logic/README.md

 [[JMP]](https://git.epam.com/Edson_Prestes/java-mentoring-program/)

-# Java Logic
+# Java with Logic

-Welcome!
+Welcome to Java with Logic!
 Here we can find your first challenges with Java.
 So, please, try one by one and enjoy! :D

 #### Picture Logic